gittyeric/differential-privacy/README.md

 **PrivatizedFunction**: A privatized sensitive function whose return value has sufficient noise added to become "epsilon differentially private".

 **Epsilon**: A measure of how much information about an Identity you're willing to leak to query consumers.
-This definition comes straight out of the definition of (Epsilon-Differential Privacy)[https://en.wikipedia.org/wiki/Differential_privacy#Definition_of_%CE%B5-differential_privacy].
+This definition comes straight out of the definition of ["Epsilon-Differential Privacy"]("https://en.wikipedia.org/wiki/Differential_privacy#Definition_of_%CE%B5-differential_privacy").

-## Usage
+# API

 `privatize(sensitiveFunction: (dataset: any) => number | Promise<number>, options: PrivatizeOptions)`